 Sensitivity: Increased sensitivity to fluctuating temperatures or to sweet foods may be an early sign of tooth enamel loss.
 As more enamel erodes, the level of sensitivity will also increase.
 This is because the inner tooth becomes more and more vulnerable to outside forces as its protective enamel layer dissolves.

-Flattened or rough appearance: Molars that look or feel flat, or front teeth which appear shorter could have faced enamel wear from the end of the teeth.
+Flattened or rough appearance: Teeth that appear short, or worn flat have lost enamel.
 Often, this type of enamel wear occurs in patients who suffer from bruxism.
 Teeth should have smooth outer surfaces.
 If a tooth appears rough or uneven, enamel loss could be the culprit.

 Protecting Your Enamel

 You should know that once tooth enamel is gone, it can’t be grown back.
 That’s why protecting and maintaining strong enamel is so important, to prevent as much erosion as possible.
 Here are our tips for proven enamel protection:

 This includes acidic drinks like coffee, soft drinks, or juices, as well as grapefruits, lemons, oranges, plums, grapes and other highly acidic fruits.
 When you do enjoy, be sure to drink a glass of water afterward, to dilute the acids left behind in your mouth.
 Better yet, use a straw to drink acidic drinks, to prevent acidic liquids from coming in contact with your teeth.